alastairpatrick/nopy/README.md

 To see how python thinks the per user site-directory has been configured:
 ```
 /home/al/myproject$ node_modules/.bin/npy -m site --user-base
-/home/dandy/myproject/python_modules
+/home/al/myproject/python_modules
 ```

 ## API

 There is an API to invoke python programs from JavaScript.
-It sets up the execution environment the same way as for npy.
+It sets up the execution environment the same way as npy.
 The API is not documented but you could refer to the unit tests.

 ## Global installation